MahmoudAhmadOsman/mern-stack/README.md

 ### Project
-This project is built with Express js for the backend, React js for the front-end and Bootstrap for styling.
+This project is built with Express js for the backend, React js for the front-end, Bootstrap for styling and JWT for user login authentication and MongoDB for database.

 ### Contribute!

  Greate!.
-Create a new Pull Request
+Create a new Pull Request and let me know what should I have done better.

 ### Social Networks